EpicEric/duper/SPEC.md

 }
 ```

 Similar to integers, you may use underscores to enhance readability.
-Each underscore must be surrounded by at least one digit.
+Each underscore must be surrounded by digits.

 ```duper
 {